openebs/openebs/CONTRIBUTING.md

 - Join us at [Slack](https://openebsslacksignup.herokuapp.com/)
  	 - Already signed up?
 Head to our discussions at [#openebs-users](https://openebs-community.slack.com/messages/openebs-users/)

-## Contributing to Source Code & Bug Fixes
+## Contributing to Source Code and Bug Fixes

 Provide PRs with appropriate tags for bug fixes or enhancements to the source code.
 For a list of tags that could be used, see [this]((./contribute/labels-of-issues.md)).